Planning your School Sports Day

 Has a Risk Assessment been carried out and filed to the appropriate colleagues?

 Good luck everyone.
 We really hope you manage to fit in a Sports Day for your pupils.
 These are the days we never forget!!
+If you need more help with the planning, read our blog post How to prepare for Sports Day.

 If there’s anything we can help with, please just give us a shout!
 We are on FacebookTwitter & Instagram and would love for you to follow us and get in touch.